eurocontrol-swim/SWIM-TI-YP-prototype/README.md

 . ./swim.sh user_config
 ```

-> the leading `.` is required in order the provided user and passwords to be exported as environment variables in the
+> the leading `.` is required in order the provided usernames and passwords to be exported as environment variables in the
 > host machine

 The interaction shell will look similar to: